ZSky AI Power User Guide: Get 10x More from Your Credits

 Specifying exclusions prevents wasted generations where the AI adds unwanted elements.

 - Plan before you generate.
-Spend five minutes writing and refining your prompts in a text editor before using any credits.
+Spend five minutes writing and refining your prompts in a text editor before generating.
 Draft three to five prompts, review them, then generate.

 - Front-load your best prompts.
-Start each day with the generations that matter most.
-Do not burn credits on experiments early and leave your important work for when credits are low.
+Start each session with the generations that matter most, when your creative focus is sharpest.

 - Use iteration, not exploration.
 Once you get a good result, refine it.
-Small adjustments to a working prompt are more credit-efficient than starting fresh each time.
+Small adjustments to a working prompt are more efficient than starting fresh each time.

 - Save video for intentional moments.
-Video costs 5-20 credits per generation.
-That is 10-40% of your daily budget on a single output.
+Video generation is more compute-intensive than images.
 Make sure your video prompt is well-crafted before generating.

 - Track what works.
 Keep a simple note with your best-performing prompts.
 Reuse and modify proven formulas instead of starting from scratch.